brecert/pkger/readme.md

 ```

 # PKGER
-> rollup as a web service
+> esbuild as a web service (done poorly)

 ### About PKGER
-> PKGER is web layer over rollup that outputs esm bundles
+> PKGER is web layer over esbuild that outputs esm bundles

 PKGER is meant for quick development and prototyping of websites that use ESM modules.